 Working Memory, a component of executive functioning, allows a person to temporarily hold and manipulate information to apply in other processes.
 With our Working Memory, we recall and apply the knowledge stored in our Short- and Long-term Memories to help understand what we are learning.
 Working Memory is likely required for retaining information during math problem solving, in particular with more novel or complex problem types.
 When Working Memory is overtaxed, a math student can appear to have a poor attention span and be easily distracted because they struggle recalling and using information.

 Cognitive load is another important element of Working Memory and refers to the amount of mental effort being expended by Working Memory during different tasks.
 Cognitive Load Theory proposes that instruction can be designed in a way that reduces some components of cognitive load:

 Teachers support language development by using and providing vocabulary and syntax that is appropriately leveled (e.g.

-Content that is provided in clear, short chunks can support students' Working Memory.
+Providing clear, short instructions can support learners' Working Memory.